galeone/igor/README.md

 Igor gives you the ability to generate notification and subscribe to notifications sent over a channel, using the methods `Listen` and `Notify`.

-Bevelow there's a working example:
+Below there's a working example:

 ```go
 count := 0